95ellismle/PlantBox/README.md

   * Change the way images are stored (just use a number in the filepath and store the corresponding datetime in a csv file)
   * Add user input for the frequency of various events (e.g. put in the const.py when to take pics, take data readings or check the lights)
   * Create an input file but still have defaults for all the settings.
+  * Automatically scp data to a laptop, if available, else wait until available and scp.
+  * Check which parts are available and use them if they are.
+E.g. if the USB is connected then get the data, if not don't save the data.
+If the camera is connected take pics, if not don't.
+  * Send some feedback to the RPi to determine whether the lights are connected?
+Pull up resistor?